 Stay in Tullamore town, perched on the picturesque banks of the Grand Canal.
 Start with a visit to Lough Boora Discovery Park and choose from a series of scenic strolls.
 See unique sculptures by Irish artists on the 3km Sculpture Loop or test your pace on the 9.3km Mesolithic Loop where you’ll spot skylarks, hares and foxes.

-From quaint cafés to upmarket eateries, experience great food and drink in Tullamore.
+From quaint cafés to upmarket eateries, experience great restaurants and places to eat in Tullamore.
 Begin with breakfast at Chocolate Brown – the mouthwatering pancake stack is not to be missed.
 Coupled with a steaming cup of coffee, the brioche French toast at nearby Foxy Bean is another must-try.

-Drop into Lana Thai for some Asian street food or Sirocco’s for authentic Italian pizza and pasta prepared by expert chefs in the open kitchen.
-Head to Captain House for a hearty meal, the cosy nautical-themed interior is the perfect place to spend an evening.
+Drop into Lana Thai for some delicious Asian street food or Sirocco’s Italian Restaurant for authentic Italian pizza and pasta prepared by expert chefs in the open kitchen.
+Head to Captain House for a hearty meal, the cosy nautical-themed interior is the perfect place to spend an evening in Tullamore.

 Trek into the Slieve Bloom Mountains